Orthic Consolidated – Reference

 Probably also in ER, since there’s an example.

-Supplement: every, evening, event, evident, evil
+Supplement: every, evening, event, evident, evil,

 Supplement: even, written e'en to distinguisn from than or then.

-It is clear that the shorthand chracters EVE must throw everything following the final E above the line., and it is also evident that such words acannot clash with that peculiarity of the English language TH, except in the words even and then.
+It is clear that the shorthand chracters EVE must throw everything following the final E above the line., and it is also evident that such words cannot clash with that peculiarity of the English language TH, except in the words even and then.
 (Teaching 1)

 Raised V can be used in any part of the word.
 Raised TH is only for the beginning (Teaching 1)